>> Top Black Friday Offers (Still Active) <<

 NB – Cloning the contents of one disk drive onto another will not guarantee that all data on the target drive is erased during the process (specialist disk wiping software must still be used to guarantee such a result)!

-When cloning a device under normal circumstances, the disk cloning software in-use will most likely streamline the cloning process by automatically detecting and omitting any bad sectors or free disk space form from the source disk during the cloning process.
-This optimised running mode (which is usually the default cloning mode) will often result in a quicker operation whilst importantly still ensuring that all important data is copied across to the new device.
+When cloning a disk under normal circumstances, the disk cloning software in-use will most likely streamline the cloning process by automatically detecting and omitting any bad sectors or free disk space form from the source disk during the cloning process.
+This optimised running mode (which is usually the default cloning mode in many applications) will often result in a quicker operation whilst importantly still ensuring that all important data is copied across to the new disk.

 No, disk cloning software will automatically adjust a cloned image to make use of any larger target hard disks when asked to do so (something which is usually done by default and, if turned off, will simply leave any free space on a larger target disk unallocated).

 Hopefully, by this point in this guide, you will understand a little better the reasons for using specialist disk cloning software and the benefits it can bring as a PC user.
-As was mentioned a little earlier on, Windows 10 (or any other recent version of Windows) will not include any dedicated disk cloning software by default, this means if you are looking to clone a Windows system to a new disk or SSD drive then you must first obtain such software from a third-party developer, some of which as are listed below.
+As was mentioned a little earlier on, neither Windows 10 nor Windows 11 include any dedicated disk cloning tools built-in by default, this means if you are looking to clone a Windows system to a new disk or SSD drive for free, then you must first obtain such cloning software from a third-party developer, some of which as are listed below.

-As always, be sure to check the details of each free disk cloning solution listed below very carefully before using and if you are planning to make any purchases or upgrades, always try to take advantage of any free trials whenever possible to make sure any given solution works for you and your own needs beforehand.
+As always when selecting new software, be sure to always carefully check the details of each free disk cloning solution listed below very carefully before using it and if you are planning to make any purchases or upgrades, always try to take advantage of any free trials (whenever possible) to make sure any given solution meets your own requirements.

 1) EaseUS Partition Master Free

-Partition Master is an impressive (and 100% free to use) disk cloning and disk management application from highly rated software experts, EaseUS.
+Partition Master is a very impressive (and 100% free to use) disk cloning and disk partition management tool from highly rated software developers, EaseUS.

 best free disk cloning software - easeus partition master cloning tool in-use

-One of key functions of Partition Master is that it allows for the cloning of both individual partitions as well as entire disk drives directly across to any new target disks.
-It also has the ability to merge, resize or move (as well as re-order) any partitions found on an active disk making it a very powerful piece of free disk cloning technology which is capable of performing many commonly used disk management functions as well.
+One of the key functions of Partition Master is that it allows for the easy cloning of both individual partitions as well as entire hard disk drives directly across to any new target disks or SSD drives.
+It also has the ability to merge, resize or move (as well as re-order) any existing partitions found on an active disk making it a very powerful piece of free disk cloning technology which is capable of performing many commonly used disk management functions.

-Other functionality included within Partition Master includes the software being able to automatically optimise cloning operations for SSD disk drives (with 4K alignment support built-in), perform file system integrity checks, change partition names and labels within Windows systems and even perform secure disk cleaning when required to securely erase an entire partition or disk.
+Other related functionality included within Partition Master includes the software being able to automatically optimise disk cloning operations for both SSD and newer style NVMe disk drives (with 4K alignment support), perform file system integrity checks, change partition names and labels within Windows systems and even perform secure disk wiping tasks when required to securely erase an entire disk or partition plus any data which might be stored upon it.

 best free disk cloning software - easeus partition master disk move in-use

 Whilst this free edition of Partition Master is a very capable tool with many disk cloning features included, an upgraded version also exists in the form of Partition Master Pro.
-This upgraded edition builds upon the free offering and brings with it additional functionality including support for re-sizing dynamic volumes, converting dynamic volumes back to basic volumes, support for Windows storage spaces and includes tools for building advanced WinPE recovery media amongst many other included additions.
+This upgraded edition builds upon the free offering and brings with it lots of additional functionality including support for re-sizing dynamic volumes, converting dynamic volumes back to basic volumes, support for Windows storage spaces and also includes tools for building advanced WinPE recovery media amongst many other premium additions.

-EaseUS Partition Master Free is 100% free-to-use whilst EaseUS Partition Master Pro is priced from just $39.95 / year with a lifetime licence (with free upgrades) also available from just $79.95.
+EaseUS Partition Master Free is 100% free-to-use whilst the upgraded EaseUS Partition Master Pro is priced from just $39.95 / year with a lifetime licence (with free upgrades included) also available from just $79.95.
 More information on both editions of Partition Master can be found via the official EaseUS website.

 2) AOMEI Partition Assistant Standard

-AOMEI Partition Assistant Standard is a powerful disk cloning and disk management utility which is also 100% free-to-use.
+AOMEI Partition Assistant Standard is a very powerful disk cloning and disk management tool which, as with all of the disk cloning software featured on this page, is also 100% free-to-use.

 best free disk cloning software - aomei partition assistant cloning in-use

-Featuring many useful disk management utilities which are built-in to the software itself, Partition Assistant allows for the direct cloning of disk drives alongside additional functionality for resizing, merging, splitting and formatting of partitions plus additional tools for checking partitions and performing disk surface tests which might also be required during the disk cloning process.
-Partition Assistant also contains many other useful assistive tools including partial use of the disk cloning wizard, use of the PC Cleaner tool, the ability to convert between MBR and GPT disks plus the ability to convert between FAT32 and NTFS volumes amongst many other free-to-use features.
+Featuring many useful disk management utilities which are built directly into the software itself, Partition Assistant allows for the direct cloning of disk drives alongside additional functionality for resizing, merging, splitting and formatting of partitions plus additional tools for checking partitions and performing disk surface tests which might also be required during the disk cloning process.
+Partition Assistant also contains other useful tools including partial use of the disk cloning wizard utility, use of the PC Cleaner tool, the ability to convert between MBR and GPT disks plus the ability to convert between FAT32 and NTFS volumes amongst many other free-to-use features.

 best free disk cloning software - aomei partition assistant cloning wizard in-use

-Also available alongside this free edition of Partition Assistant is the upgraded edition of the tool, Partition Assistant Professional.
-This upgraded edition builds upon the free-to-use offering and brings with it many additional features including support for directly migrating active operating system disks between disk types (e.g., cloning and converting MBR disks to GPT disks), secure SSD erasure tools, full use of the partition wizard migration software plus use of the bootable recovery media tools amongst many other premium additions.
+Also available alongside this free edition of Partition Assistant Standard is the upgraded and fully featured edition of the tool, Partition Assistant Professional.
+This premium edition builds upon the free-to-use offering and brings with it additional features including support for directly migrating active operating system disks between disk types (e.g., cloning and converting MBR disks to GPT disks), secure SSD erasure tools, full use of the partition wizard migration module plus use of the bootable recovery media tools amongst many other premium additions.

-AOMEI Partition Assistant is 100% free-to-use with the upgraded Partition Assistant Professional edition priced from just $49.95 / year or a one-off price of just $69.95 for the lifetime licence with free lifetime upgrades also included.
+AOMEI Partition Assistant Standard is 100% free-to-use with the upgraded Partition Assistant Professional edition priced from just $49.95 / year or a one-off price of just $69.95 for the perpetual licence including free lifetime upgrades.
 More information on both editions of Partition Assistant can be found via the official AOMEI website.

 3) DiskGenius (Free Edition)

 DiskGenius is a highly functional and free-to-use disk management utility for Windows PC users.
-It is a tool which, amongst the many other disk related features and functions, provides the ability to directly clone hard disks and migrate existing systems to new disks or SSD drives with ease.
+It is a tool which, amongst the many other disk related features and functions on offer, also provides the ability to directly clone hard disks and migrate existing systems across to new disks or SSD drives with ease.

 best free disk cloning software - diskgenius cloning in-use

-Whilst a premium edition of DiskGenius does also exist, this free version is still very powerful and features many useful disk and partition management functions alongside the core disk cloning and disk migration tools which see it feature in this guide.
-This means with DiskGenius Free we can split, move, resize, hide and unhide partitions, migrate entire disks to new disks (with 4K optimisation for SSD disks supported), create image-based backups of entire disks and partitions to a file and, via the bootable recovery media, restore systems from these same disk image backups.
+Whilst an upgraded premium edition of DiskGenius does also exist, this free version is still very powerful and features many useful disk and partition management features alongside the core disk cloning and disk migration tools which see it feature in this guide to the best free disk cloning software.
+This means with DiskGenius Free we can split, move, resize, hide and unhide partitions, migrate entire disks to new disks (with SSD 4K optimisation supported), create disk image-based backups of entire disks and partitions to a file and, via the bootable recovery media builder, restore systems from these same disk image backups before booting into windows.

 best free disk cloning software - diskgenius resize partition in-use

-The upgraded premium edition of DiskGenius, DiskGenius Standard, brings additional functionality over and above that in the free version including sector-by-sector cloning, file and partition recovery tools, support for cloning dynamic disks plus the ability to convert dynamic disks back to basic disks amongst various other additional features.
+The upgraded premium edition of DiskGenius, DiskGenius Standard, brings plenty of additional functionality over and above that found in the free edition including sector-by-sector cloning, file and partition recovery tools, support for cloning dynamic disks plus the ability to convert dynamic disks back to basic disks amongst various others.

 DiskGenius Free is 100% free-to-use with the upgraded DiskGenius Standard edition priced from just $69.90 with free lifetime upgrades included.
 More information on all DiskGenius software can be found via the official DiskGenius website.